-In recent years the city has seen a sharp increase in the number of reported pick-pocketing crimes.
+In recent years the city has seen a sharp decrease in the number of reported pick-pocketing crimes.

+Every incident is one too many.
 Still, “internationally, Amsterdam is a safe city.
-Barcelona, Paris and Rome have much higher percentages when it comes to pick-pocketing incidents,” Amsterdam police chief Pieter-Jaap Aalbersberg says.
+Barcelona, Paris and Rome have much higher percentages when it comes to pick-pocketing incidents,” Amsterdam police chief Pieter-Jaap Aalbersberg said.

-He ascribes the increase to the popularity of smart phones — targeted by 55% of the pickpockets.
+He ascribed the increase of reported pick pocketing incidents in the years 2013 to the popularity of smart phones — targeted by 55% of the pickpockets.

-Roughly half of the street robberies involve a mobile phone, Aalbersberg says.
+Roughly half of those street robberies involved a mobile phone, Aalbersberg said.

 The perpetrators are, for the most part, young people — half of them between the ages of 12 and 17.
 And teens are their prime target.